araobp/sfdc-demo/README.md

-# SFDC(Salesforce dot com) demo apps
+# SFDC(Salesforce dot com) integration demo

-## Skeleton for Salesforce & Heroku Integration demo
+## Skeleton for Salesforce & Heroku Integration

 This is "Forceunity - Visualize your Salesforce Org in Unity!" like [this youtube video](https://youtu.be/eb3GgM1o_8I).